-If you are sick, to keep from spreading respiratory illness to others, you should
+If you are sick, to keep from spreading COVID-19 and other respiratory illnesses to others, you should

-- Stay home when you are sick. - Cover your cough or sneeze with a tissue, then throw the tissue in the trash. - Clean and disinfect frequently touched objects and surfaces.
+- Stay home when you are sick. - Cover your cough or sneeze with a tissue, then throw the tissue in the trash. - Clean and disinfect frequently touched objects and surfaces. - People are most infectious just before or just after showing symptoms, so it is critical to stay home at the first sign of sickness.